- Affiliate Assistant Professor, Global Health

 Dr. Ortblad is an implementation scientist who studies ways to improve equity in health access by using differentiated models of HIV service delivery in high prevalence setting.
 She is currently an Assistant Professor at the Fred Hutchinson Cancer Research Center in the Public Health Sciences Division and an Affiliate Assistant Professor at the University of Washington in the Department of Global Health.
 Most of her research focuses on designing and testing, in collaboration with her Kenyan research colleagues, innovative models for community-based HIV pre-exposure prophylaxis (PrEP) delivery.
 She is currently the Principal Investigator of several studies that explore the acceptability, feasibility, and effectiveness of delivering PrEP at retail pharmacies in Kenya, including both brick-and-mortar and online pharmacies.
 Her research uses diverse methods across the fields of epidemiology, economics, public policy, psychology, and implementation science.

 Ortblad KF, Kibukka Musoke D, Ngabirano T, Nakitende A, Magoola J, Kayiira P, Taasi G, Barresi L, Haberer J, McConnell M, Oldenburg C, Bärnighausen T. Direct provision versus facility collection of HIV self-tests among female sex workers in Uganda: A cluster-randomized controlled health systems trial.
 PLOS Medicine.
-2017;14(11):e1002458. [randomized trial].
+2017;14(11):e1002458. [original work].
 PMCID: 5705079.

 Ortblad KF, Kibuuka Musoke D, Ngabirano T, Nakidende A, Haberer J, McConnell M, Salomon J, Oldenburg C, Bärnighausen T. Is knowledge of HIV status knowledge associated with sexual behaviors?
 A fixed effects analysis of a female sex worker cohort in urban Uganda.
 J Int AIDS Soc.
 2019;22(7):e26336. [original work].
 PMCID: 6615530.